 24. The Tanakh does not specify whether we are to look for wild or domesticated barley.

 Answer: The domesticated barley in use today has been bred to yield larger kernels and a more plentiful harvest.
 This domesticated strain of barley probably was not existent at the time of the Exodus.
 The truth is, however, that it doesn't really matter.
 During the past Aviv searches, both wild and domesticated barley have been found to have roughly the same development timeframe: the difference is the amount and size of the grain that is yielded at harvest.

 25. Ex.
 12:2 is directed at Moshe and Aaron, thus the leaders of Israel, and not directed at individual Israelites.

-Answer: This is a good point, and when all Israel repents and returns to YHWH with all their heart, perhaps we will once again see righteous leadership which will then be given the authority directly by YHWH to determine when to begin the year (may that day come swiftly!).
+Answer: This is a good point, and when all Israel repents and returns to YHVH with all their heart, perhaps we will once again see righteous leadership which will then be given the authority directly by YHVH to determine when to begin the year (may that day come swiftly!).
 In the meantime, however, should we follow Israel's rebellious leaders (see Ezek.
-34), or do our best to be faithful to the word of YHWH?
+34), or do our best to be faithful to the word of YHVH?